Froenn/CST136SRS04/README.md

 Notes:

-- Start: SouthWestern most island in the SouthEast of the globe
+- Start: New Zealand (South to North), Yap (West to East) : 2 Routes
 - End: Hawaii
 - overload > operator
 - We have an airship, land does not get in the way of our voyage!
+- No loops for the summing of the distance, use an actual algorithm

 ---